uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 Submitted jobs are processed remotely.
 The process is recorded and written to an output file in the same directory that your job script is stored in.
 By default, this output file is named `slurm-<jobid>.out`.
 This is a plain-text file, so you can view it using the `less` command: `less slurm-<jobid>.out`.

-For more information on creating and submitting Slurm job scripts, see our [Running Jobs user guide](user-information/user-guides/discovery/running-jobs).
+For more information on creating and submitting Slurm job scripts, see the [Running Jobs user guide](user-information/user-guides/discovery/running-jobs).

 ### Monitoring your job